ParkingLotGames/Unity-CSharp-Template-Spawner/README.md

 Now 2018 compatible!
 (Expect bugs), might be compatible with prior versions, can't check atm

 ## Installation
+### Legacy Versions (<2019)
+* Click download as zip
+* Unzip in your Packages folder so that you have a single folder besides your manifest.json

 ### Package manifest
 * Add the following to your manifest.json under "dependencies":